-This study is quantitative in nature and inferential research design has been used.
-To analyze the relationship between macroeconomic variables, the study has used the annual secondary data series from July 1975- July 2018 of Nepal.
-The data are collected from Quarterly Economic Bulletin 2018 and Current Macroeconomic and Financial Situation 2018 published by Nepal Rastra Bank, and various Economic Survey published by Ministry of Finance of Nepal.
-This study has used the data in natural logarithm form rather than in original form for analysis.
-The use of logarithmic transformation generates Cobb-Douglas type model and subsequently permits to interpret the coefficients as elasticities.
+This study is quantitative in nature and it has used inferential research design.
+To analyze the relationship macroeconomic variables, the study has used the annual secondary data series from July 1975- July 2018 (end of the fiscal year) of Nepal.
+The data are used from Quarterly Economic Bulletin 2017 and Current Macroeconomic and Financial Situation of Nepal 2017 published by Nepal Rastra Bank and various issues of Economic Survey published by

+Ministry of Finance of Nepal.
+However, this study has used the data in natural logarithm form rather than in original form for analysis.